konsoletyper/teavm-site/_docs/flavour/templates.md

 1. **View class** that describes data and behaviour of the page.
 2. **HTML template** that displays data.

-Flavour does not force you with a certain structure of the view class.
+Flavour does not force you to follow a certain structure in the view class.
 It can extend, implement anything you want, define any methods and fields, and so forth.
-The only thing you need is to mark this class with [@BindTemplate](https://github.com/konsoletyper/teavm-flavour/blob/master/templates/src/main/java/org/teavm/flavour/templates/BindTemplate.java) annotation which specifies relative path to template.
+The only thing you need is to mark this class with [@BindTemplate](https://github.com/konsoletyper/teavm-flavour/blob/master/templates/src/main/java/org/teavm/flavour/templates/BindTemplate.java) annotation which specifies the relative path to template.
 The template is an HTML file that must be somewhere in project's resources (i.e. `src/main/resources` by convention).
-In addition to regular HTML elements, the template file may contain some extended elements provided by Flavour.
+In addition to regular HTML elements, the template file may contain extended elements provided by Flavour.

 See this example: